 One thing I didn’t count on was how much people would like Todd and want to help him.
 I had to make it much clearer that going to help Todd would end the demo early, something that I did by putting in a small warning when you go to help him and asking the player to confirm their choice.
 Also, I hope that writing that the game had four endings on the downloads page gave them more reason to try the other options as well.

 The other bit of advice I would give to any would be indie developers: testing will take you at least two weeks.
 I had what I believed to be a finished demo around Thanksgiving and didn’t actually get it out until just before Christmas.
 Part of this was simple stuff (typos, a few sneaky things with pronouns, etc.) but there was at least one point where larger parts of the game had to be tweaked.
 For example, one song had to be remastered, because it had a few spoken word sections that started to grate after it looped through a few times.
 There was also a Very Special Scene in Maria’s route that I redesigned, rewrote, and reprogramed almost completely after the one person to trigger it got so frustrated, he ended his playtest right there.
 So, glad we caught that.

 I had a great time working on this project, and I can't wait to share more with you!

 The other thing I’ll say, equally important, is that your download page must look professional.
 Ours, at launch, wasn’t because I had a feeling of just get it out there, and I do genuinely believe this cost us some downloads in the first few days.
 Still, it’s been a very successful launch, and I’m happy to have seen the response to the game both on and off this platform.
 I can’t wait to keep working on Don’t Take It Personally, and I can’t wait to show you some more!

-Get Don't Take It Personally, I Just Don't Like You (DEMO)
+Get Don't Take It Personally, I Just Don't Like You: The Camping Trip

 Leave a comment